fergarrui/ethereum-security/README.md

 * Unchecked send() output
 * Storage override (commonly used in honeypots - or genuine bugs)
 * Array storage override (length underflow - storage override)
+* `extcodesize` bypassed when used to check if the caller is a contract

 Run: